-According to the 2021 US Census Bureau Migration Report, the US population is growing, but fewer people are moving.
+According to the 2021 US Census Bureau Migration Report, the US population is growing, but fewer people are moving, reflecting the current moving trends.
 Of Americans that did move, the Census reported that approximately 250,000 people relocated to the Southern US while about 227,000 moved to the Northeastern US – an overall migrational decline of 0.9% from 2020.

 The US Census Bureau report notes that, while moving rates were slightly higher in 2020, the global pandemic did not significantly impact the overall moving statistics, which has steadily declined following 1995’s spike in movers and the moving rate.